University of Tulsa Scholarships (2025–2026)

 Do all students pay the same tuition?

 Yes.
-TU is a private university, so there’s no in-state vs. out-of-state tuition difference.
+TU is private, so there’s no in-state or out-of-state tuition difference.

 How do Oklahoma state grants work here?

-Programs like OTAG and OTEG are awarded only to Oklahoma residents, based on FAFSA results.
-They’re need-based and do not require a separate application.
+Programs like OTAG and OTEG are automatically awarded to eligible Oklahoma residents based on FAFSA data — no separate application needed.

 ✅ Automatic Merit Scholarships